Exclusive--Kobach: Biden Aids and Abets the Spread of COVID

 Biden didn’t have to abolish ICE.
 He just ordered ICE to stop deporting people.

-Unlike President Biden, Texas Governor Greg Abbot sees the health risks of sending tens of thousands of illegal aliens carrying COVID-19 into the interior of the country every month.
+Unlike President Biden, Texas Governor Greg Abbott sees the health risks of sending tens of thousands of illegal aliens carrying COVID-19 into the interior of the country every month.
 On Wednesday, he issued an emergency executive order noting that “busloads of migrants, an unknown number of whom are infected with COVID-l9, are being transported to communities across the State of Texas.”

 Abbott accordingly ordered officers of the Texas Department of Public Safety to stop any vehicle on reasonable suspicion that it is carrying illegal aliens who may be infected with COVID-19, reroute them back to the border, and impound the vehicle.